-Cinnamon-Raisin French Toast Casserole (with Apple Filling)
+Cinnamon-Raisin French Toast Casserole

 This French toast casserole arguably reigns as the king of hearty, robust breakfasts.
 The buttery apple filling forms the perfect mix to the breakfast bread.
 Consider preparing this the night before, and note that it makes a ton of food.

 This recipe is from a larger article on comfort food casseroles.

 - To make the filling, melt the butter in a 12-inch skillet over medium heat.
 Add apples and sugar.
 Cook for 20 minutes, stirring occasionally, until apples are deep golden.
 Stir in apple juice and cook for 1 minute.

 - Grease a 3-1/2 to 4 quart shallow ceramic casserole or a 13x9-inch glass baking dish.
 Arrange half of the bread slices, overlapping slightly, in the casserole or baking dish.

 - In a medium bowl with a wire whisk or a fork, beat the milk, salt, cinnamon and eggs until well mixed.
 Pour half of the egg mixture over the bread in the casserole dish.
 Reserve one-fourth of the apple filling; cover and refrigerate to spoon on casserole after baking.